 - Requirements: An IT-related degree is a must when applying for junior developer positions.
 However, those without degrees might be able to catch employers’ eyes by engaging with the development community through hackathons, open source projects and making their code available on GitHub.

 5. Technical writer

 Technical writers produce documentation related to a company’s products, processes or services.
 This can include user manuals, white papers or answers to online FAQs.
 Whenever there is a need for clear copy, technical writers leap into action.
-While it’s not an IT position, per se, this entry-level tech job can help you get your foot in the door.
+While it’s not an IT position, per se, this entry-level IT job can help you get your foot in the door.

 - Requirements: You’ll need a strong writing portfolio to impress employers.
 Remember that technical writing isn’t about creative flair.
 Rather it’s focused on the clear and objective transmission of information.
 That requires excellent written communication skills, an analytical mindset and the ability to break down complicated matters into easily understandable terms and steps.

 This discipline has become more complex in recent years, as users are now accessing websites on screens as small as smartphones and as large as widescreen TVs.
 Front-end web developers combine an understanding of design and usability with practical development skills in web-related languages to create functional and attractive environments for users.

 These professionals are central to the software development process.
 Before applications, games or websites are released, they have to pass through rigorous quality assurance testing.
 QA analysts are responsible for this, using a test plan and tools to identify any bugs or inconsistencies that need to be logged and fixed before products are released.

 - Requirements: An IT-related degree is generally preferred, as well as a working knowledge of software development methodologies like Agile.
 More importantly, you’ll need to be an analytical problem-solver with exceptional attention to detail.

 8. Database administrator (DBA)